 Vocations: A Call to Follow Christ

-If this continues to seem like an authentic call from the Lord, the woman leaves for a short space of time, while formally requesting to enter as a postulant.
+If this continues to seem like an authentic call from the Lord, the woman formally requests to enter as a postulant.
 Postulancy will last from six to twelve months.
 At the end of the period of postulancy comes novitiate.
 This is the intensive period of a person’s formation into monastic and contemplative life.
 This is the time of deeply learning the ways of prayer and lectio, the history and traditions of monasticism and Scripture, and the meaning of real interior conversion and self-renunciation.
 It is a time of greater silence and withdrawal, a time of true preparation for the ongoing life of daily conversion and prayer which monastic life demands.

 After novitiate, the new monastic professes her vows for a period of three years.
 At this time she becomes more and more integrated into the community, taking responsibility for various tasks and becoming more deeply involved in the ongoing running of the household.
 This period may also be extended for up to three more years, at either the individual’s or community’s request.
 Finally the monastic is accepted to final profession, becoming a full member of the community, with all its accompanying privileges, and all its responsibilities.